alejandrogzi/chainify/README.md

 ```
 4. Gene names can be specified directly as an argument by just typing them as comma-separated values (if working with multiple genes).

-   **Note that when I talk about 'gene names' I refer to Ensembl IDs (e.g. ENST00000373688.209092) only.** As chainify is a tool that facilitates the processing of alignment chains, gene names must be accompanied by their chain projection (joined by '.'), just like the example.
+   **Note that 'gene names' is used to reference Ensembl IDs (e.g. ENST00000373688.209092) only.** As chainify is a tool that facilitates the processing of alignment chains, gene names must be accompanied by their chain projection (joined by '.'), just like the example.
 Chainify uses the chain ID to look through the '.chain' file and find the desired chain to convert.

 ### Example: